OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 The `java.io.ObjectInputStream` class is used to deserialize objects.
 It's possible to harden its behavior by subclassing it.
 This is the best solution if:

-- You can change the code that does the deserialization
+- uou can change the code that does the deserialization;
-- You know what classes you expect to deserialize
+- uou know what classes you expect to deserialize.

 The general idea is to override [`ObjectInputStream.html#resolveClass()`](http://docs.oracle.com/javase/7/docs/api/java/io/ObjectInputStream.html#resolveClass(java.io.ObjectStreamClass)) in order to restrict which classes are allowed to be deserialized.

-Because this call happens before a `readObject()` is called, you can be sure that no deserialization activity will occur unless the type is one that you wish to allow.
+Because this call happens before a `readObject()` is called, you can be sure that no deserialization activity will occur unless the type is one that you allow.

-A simple example of this shown here, where the `LookAheadObjectInputStream` class is guaranteed not to deserialize any other type besides the `Bicycle` class:
+A simple example is shown here, where the `LookAheadObjectInputStream` class is guaranteed to **not** deserialize any other type besides the `Bicycle` class:

 ```java
 public class LookAheadObjectInputStream extends ObjectInputStream {